 - 2 cloves garlic , crushed/ finely minced

-- 1-2 tbsp jalapeno peppers , minced (optional)
+- 1-2 tablespoons jalapeno peppers , minced (optional)

 Step 1: Cook the Vegetables

 - Warm some oil in a frying pan over medium heat.
 Once warm, add the diced onion.
-Cook for 3-4 minutes, until the onion softens and turns translucent.
+Cook for 3-4 minutes, until the onion softens and turns translucent.2 tablespoons avocado oil, ¼ cup onion

 - Next, add the minced garlic.
 If using, add minced jalapeno pepper.
-Cook for another minute.
+Cook for another minute.2 cloves garlic, 1-2 tablespoons jalapeno peppers

-- Add diced tomato, corn and spices (smoked paprika, ground cumin, chili powder and salt).
+- Add diced tomato, corn and spices (smoked paprika, ground cumin, chili powder and salt).½ cup tomato, ½ cup corn kernels, 1 ½ teaspoons smoked paprika, 1 teaspoon ground cumin, 1 teaspoon chili powder, 1 teaspoon salt

 - Cook for another 2-3 minutes, until the tomato cooks down completely (turns to mush).